-Donal Buggy BSc, MBA, is Head of Advocacy & Services with the Irish Cancer Society.
+Donal Buggy BSc, MBA, is Director of Service Delivery & Innovation with the Irish Cancer Society.
 The Irish Cancer Society is the national cancer charity in Ireland with the mission to improve the lives of those affected by cancer.

 This is achieved through funding life-saving, collaborative cancer research, providing up to date information about cancer, delivering a range of services to improve the lives of people living with cancer and their families, and by influencing change and raising awareness of cancer issues at the government level.

-He directs national services for cancer patients such as Night Nursing, Volunteer Driving and information & support Daffodil Centres as well as developing and delivering a range of services to improve the lives of people living with cancer and their families, and influencing change for cancer issues at the government level.
+He directs national services for cancer patients such as Night Nursing, Volunteer Driving and information & support Daffodil Centres as well as developing and delivering a range of new services to improve the lives of people living with cancer and their families, and influencing change for cancer issues at all levels.

 Prior to working experience includes Head of Operations for a non-for profit assisted human reproduction clinic and Chief Executive of Community Games.

 Elaine O’Mahoney is currently the Head of Communications at the Central Statistics Office (CSO). she has over twenty years’ experience in initiating developing and implementing communications strategies across a diverse range of public and private sector organisations.

 She has previously held senior positions in Tusla, the National Educational Welfare Board and Murray PR.

 She holds a BA and MA from UCC and an MSc in Management and Leadership from Smurfit Business College.

 Elaine is a member of the Public Relations Institute of Ireland and is a certified project manager.